 fame.
 In the first place it will be noticed that the fixed drive has

 been entirely done away with both in the single and twin-cylinder types.

 The clutch is fitted to the bottom bracket immediately behind the

-catches attention is the wide mudguards employed, and the fact that the
+that at once catches attention is the wide mudguards employed, and the fact that the front wheel

 1950 having already produced the Corgi,

 the firm introduced the 247cc IndianBrave.
 It had a rigid frame with telescopic forks

 and conventional lines, but the sv engine had the three-speed gearbox built in-unit, an alternator,